1. The Same River

 This third track from “Out of Myself” showcases one of the reasons I love Riverside.
 The feelings and longings that “I Believe” shares are so deep and so relatable.

 “I wanna share my place to hide/ My place to feel / With You”.
 After experiencing the woman’s feelings in “The Same River” and then the man’s side in “Out of Myself”, the rest of the album seems to explore the man’s inner battles.
 He is so afraid of commitment, but I don’t think it ultimately has much to do with his lover.
+There is a certain insecurity in his own heart that is causing this, but his lover is definitely part of this in some fashion, too.

 4. Reality Dream

 The fourth track on “Out of Myself” is the first of two instrumental tracks on the album.
-Many people just write off instrumental songs as technical playgrounds or the like, but I feel that they all have a purpose in the story.
+Many people just write off instrumental songs as technical playgrounds or the like, but I feel that they usually have a purpose in the story.
 Reality Dream is no different.

 This track, while being technically proficient, is more about mood than anything.
 It starts off with the sound of a ticking clock and ends with the sound of an alarm clock ringing and being stopped.
 These are important because this song portrays the dreary everyday life of the man.
 He doesn’t feel like himself, so he feels like he is actually living a dream; hence, reality dream.
 His world has become nothing but black and grey images of people and places in which he finds no joy, no satisfaction, and no relation.
 Waking up from this dream, however, isn’t as easy as hitting an alarm clock.
+He has to find himself before this nightmare ends.

 5. Loose Heart

 Yes, here we find him feeling sorry and dejected.
 He pleads with his love to “Raise me up/ Don’t let me fall/ Cause I don’t get myself/ I feel like I felt before/ But can’t find my way”.
 He feels the love that he felt before, but now sees what his words have done.
-She can see the sorrow in her eyes; the mistrust and doubt that may be seeping into the corners of her beautiful face.
+He can see the sorrow in her eyes; the mistrust and doubt that may be seeping into the corners of her beautiful face.
 The soulful notes of Piotr’s guitar soar into our ears with the tears of joy and the longing that are so palpable.
 Yet, there is still the fear and the pain in those notes, too.

 6. Reality Dream II